Virgin and the Whipped Man.

 So the message of peace is undermined if violence has to be used to curb violence.
 Earlier, the message of peace begetting peace was illustrated well when the troublesome farmer befriended the Worths, on the strength of being asked nicely by Quirt to share his water.
 (And even then, it was a reputed violent man “asking nicely” – with the unspoken threat of violence if he was refused!)
 But here, Marshall didn’t employ peace to deter Laredo’s violence – he just straight up shot him!
 The actual message is not just that violence begets violence, but that violence will always dog those with violent pasts, even if they become men of peace.
 Quirt lived by the sword and will probably die by the sword, and must live out his life with his gun cocked.
 And keep his pistol nearby.

 But the maudlin love story bashes down all contradictory concepts.
 When they first took him in, Quirt was incensed that Penny had emptied out his pistol.
-Now he lets her empty out his gun.
+Now he loves it when she empties out his gun.